kudobuilder/kudo.dev/content/docs/architecture.md

 ## Components

-**kudoctl** or `kubectl-kudo` is a [kubectl plugin](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/) command-line client.
+**kubectl-kudo** is a [kubectl plugin](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/) command-line client, which is invoked by `kubectl kudo`.
 The client is built to aid developers in creating KUDO operators and is used by ops teams to manage operators in a Kubernetes cluster.
 The client is capable of:

 * Operator development
 * End to end test harness execution